Legislative Audit finds Montana Dept. of Livestock not enforcing and ranchers not complying with Designated Surveillance

 Legislative Audit Division, A Report to the Montana Legislature Performance Audit Brucellosis Management in the State of Montana, Dept. of Livestock, Department of Fish, Wildlife & Parks, January 2017.

-Click on Legislative Audit to download the report.
+Click on Legislative Audit (PDF) to download the report.

 Click on Designated Surveillance Area (PDF) to download a map.

 Despite taxpayer funding, incompetent implementation by the Montana Dept. of Livestock, and lack of rancher compliance with their own rules, the state’s brucellosis free status remains intact.